 The Plumbing and Gas Fitting Regulation - WSSC

 The following provides a summary of best management practices associated with photo processing operations.

 Employee Training: It is recommended that individuals involved in photo processing operations be trained in the operation and maintenance of silver recovery equipment, spill procedures and with applicable WSSC requirements.
-Contact DES for training assistance.
+Contact ESSR for training assistance.
 Maintaining a training record/log, which records personnel that have been trained, is a recommended practice.

 Weekly Inspections: Weekly visual inspections of silver recovery equipment will help to ensure that the equipment is operating properly and that operational problems will be addressed in an expedited manner.